Best strategies against virus: Track, isolate, communicate

 Initially, Germany was thought to have done relatively well at slowing the spread, but infections there have jumped to 9,360.

-In South Korea, where more than 270,000 people have been tested, newly discovered cases are dropping sharply, but clusters are still popping up, at a call center, at a church.
+In South Korea, where more than 270,000 people have been tested, newly discovered cases are dropping sharply, but clusters are still popping up, at a call center, at a church where worshipers shared a spray bottle of salt water to “disinfect” each other.

-This week, Malaysia has reported a surge in cases linked to a religious gathering in its capital last week.
+This week, Malaysia has reported a surge in cases linked to a religious gathering in its capital at the end of February.
 Cambodia, Thailand and Indonesia also have confirmed new cases linked to that gathering.

-It’s unclear if the strategies used in an authoritarian society like Singapore would work in bigger countries whose citizens expect greater personal freedoms: In March, a Chinese couple was charged under Singapore’s Infectious Diseases Act for misinforming health officials and obstructing contact tracing.
-If convicted, they may be imprisoned or fined.
+It’s unclear if strategies used in an authoritarian society like Singapore can prevail in bigger places where people expect greater personal freedoms.
 But as virus controls expand to unprecedented levels in many other countries, the policies are looking prescient.

 Singapore is a small island with strong public trust in the government, “a strong healthcare system, excellent information systems and plenty of money,” said Pangestu.
 “Many other countries, especially developing ones, do not have these capacities or characteristics.”